 We also offer an intensive outpatient program for adolescents coping with severe and persistent mental health problems.
 This program provides day treatment which includes therapies such as individual, group, and psychoeducational groups.

 We cannot offer diagnosis, counseling or recommendations online, but an Assessment and Referral specialist is available 24 hours a day, 7 days a week.
-Please call for a free assessment at 812-284-8000.
+Please call for a no-cost assessment at 812-284-8000.
 If you are currently experiencing an emergency, please dial 911 or go to the nearest emergency room.